-The DAC is hereby renewed at the direction of the Chairman of the Federal Communications Commission (Commission) and in accordance with the provisions of the Federal Advisory Committee Act (FACA) as amended, 5 U.S.C., App.
+The DAC is hereby renewed at the direction of the Chairwoman of the Federal Communications Commission (Commission) and in accordance with the provisions of the Federal Advisory Committee Act (FACA) as amended, 5 U.S.C., App.
 2.

-3. The Committee's Objective and Scope of its Activities
+3. Objectives and Scope of Activities

-The mission of the DAC is to make recommendations to the Commission on the full range of disability access topics specified by the Commission and to facilitate the participation of consumers with disabilities in proceedings before the Commission.
+The mission of the DAC is to make recommendations to the Commission on the full range of disability access topics specified by the Commission and to advise the Commission on ways to facilitate the participation of consumers with disabilities in proceedings before the Commission.
 In addition, this Committee is intended to provide an effective means for stakeholders with interests in this area, including consumers with disabilities, to exchange ideas, which will in turn enhance the Commission's ability to effectively address disability access issues.
-Topics to be considered by the DAC, as specified by the Commission, may include, but are not limited to the following:
+Topics to be considered by the DAC, as specified by the Commission, may include, but are not limited to, the following: